 Your Soledad House professional will help you assess the severity of your addiction when considering the best types of therapies to achieve and maintain sobriety.
 If you have a more severe addiction, then you may also experience withdrawal signs and symptoms of greater intensity than someone with a mild addiction.
 Without MAT services and the support of highly educated and experienced professionals, these withdrawal signs and symptoms may become difficult to manage, leading to relapse.

-Embracing medication-assisted treatment can help you better manage your signs and symptoms.
+Embracing medication assisted treatment can help you better manage your signs and symptoms.
 Thereby, allowing you to progress towards sobriety and overcome cravings and other relapse causes.
 Some people worry about incorporating MAT because they believe that it is essentially substituting one drug for another.
 This unfortunate misconception causes many individuals who could benefit from MAT treatment to avoid these programs.

 MAT focuses on helping you actively engage in recovery without addiction’s pressures and challenges overpowering your sober determinations.
 MAT helps to reduce the power of these conflicting signs and symptoms.
-It is possible to use MAT for weeks, months, or years before tapering down your dose and stopping MAT treatment entirely.
+It is possible to use MAT for weeks, months, or years before tapering down your dose and stopping medication assisted treatment entirely.
 If you have been unsuccessful in the past, MAT can help you achieve your sobriety goals without exchanging one dependency for another.

-Contact us today to learn more about medication-assisted treatment benefits and our personalized addiction treatment programs in our safe, supportive space for women to recover.
+Contact us today to learn more about medication assisted treatment benefits and our personalized addiction treatment programs in our safe, supportive space for women to recover.